AdvDebug/AntiCrack-DotNet/README.md

 * Taking Advantage of Binary Image Signature Mitigation Policy to prevent injecting Non-Microsoft Binaries.

 ## Other Detections
-* Checking if Unsigned Drivers are Allowed to Load
+* Detecting if Unsigned Drivers are Allowed to Load

-* Checking if Test-Signed Drivers are Allowed to Load
+* Detecting if Test-Signed Drivers are Allowed to Load

 * Detecting if Kernel Debugging are Enabled on the System